 There are some expenses that you can deduct even if you choose the standard deduction over itemizing.
 Things like educator expenses if you’re a teacher, student loan interest and contributions to a traditional IRA or health savings account fall into this category.

 Again, each of these deductions has its own guidelines that you should be aware of.
 The amount you can deduct for traditional IRA contributions, for instance, depends on your filing status, income level and whether you’re covered by an employer’s retirement plan at work.
-The deduction for student loan interest maxes out at $2,500 for 2017.
+The deduction for student loan interest maxes out at $2,500.

 When Does It Make Sense to Itemize?